Hazel: Secure and Efficient Disaggregated Storage: Inadequacy of local secure storage

-While providing confidentiality, integrity, and freshness, \textit{dm-x} and its dependencies (\textit{dm-crypt}, \textit{dm-integrity}) struggle when naively applied to protect disaggregated storage for three reasons: confidentiality and integrity scalability, resource and algorithmic overheads, and freshness scalability.
+These kernel-level solutions are insufficient, as they were designed to secure \emph{local rather than disaggregated storage}.
+While providing confidentiality, integrity, and freshness, \textit{dm-crypt}, \textit{dm-integrity}, and \textit{dm-x} struggle when naively applied to protect disaggregated storage for three reasons: performance and resource usage, scalability, and security.